mylesjeffery/finalport/posts/building-this-website-using-gatsby-and-netlify-cms/index.md

 tags:
   - Development
   - Writing
-title: Building this Website using Gatsby and Netlify CMS
+title: Building this Website with GatsbyJS
 date: 2021-04-05T15:48:33.498Z
 description: "I built this portfolio website to show my work, and took it as a learning opportunity for a framework that I had been wanting to learn.
 It was